 Symbol color is an effective way to represent differences in magnitude of a phenomenon because it is easy to distinguish variations in color if there are relatively few classes.
 A range of seven colors is the approximate upper limit of colors that can be easily distinguished on a map.
 Avoid using too many classes, especially if you are using light colors.
 Although symbol color is applied from a color scheme, you can modify the color of each symbol class.
 This means you can design a custom set of colors that have sufficient variation to make them distinguishable from one another.

 When classifying data, your data may vary around a specific value that is important to maintain, such as a median value or any other significant threshold.
 For instance, data showing positive and negative change may vary around a value of 0.
 Rather than use a continuous color scheme with a mid-range color applied to the values near 0, you want to clearly highlight that 0 is an inflection point in the data distribution.
 You can do this by adding a critical break to that symbol class and then applying a diverging color scheme.
 This forces the upper end of one class and the lower end of the next class to use the critical break value.

 Graduated color symbology can be based on an attribute field in the dataset, or you can write an Arcade expression to generate numeric values on which to symbolize.

 The Primary symbology tab has three subtabs to establish graduated color symbology:

-- The Classes tab is where you manage the symbol, the values, the descriptive labels, and grouping of the symbol classes.
+- The Classes tab is where you manage symbols, manually assign values to classes, create descriptive labels, and group the symbol classes.

 - The Scales tab is where you specify the scale ranges in which each symbol class draws.

 - Select a feature layer in the Contents pane.
-On the Appearance tab, in the Drawing group, click Symbology and click Graduated Colors to open the Symbology pane.
+On the ribbon, on the Appearance tab, in the Drawing group, click Symbology and click Graduated Colors to open the Symbology pane.